 As with any gift we receive, we should not only recognize it but also be grateful.
 God’s faithfulness and every blessing and miracle are worthy of praise.
 While we get spoiled, let us not act like brats.
 Let’s say thank you, let’s praise and worship the Lord!

 We cannot undo sin.
-It has happened.
-It is vile.
+It has happened, and it is vile.
 It creates shame, guilt, and separation.
 It creates havoc in our relationships, be it with ourselves, other people, or God.
 We inflict harm in many ways, by gossiping about somebody, lying, stealing, killing, and so on.

 Sin must be acknowledged to lose its sting.
 We must ask for forgiveness for the ones we have committed.
 No relationship can heal when the wrongdoer does not recognize the harm in his actions.
 It breaks all trust.